kokonech/mbOncoAberApp/README.md

 # mbOncoAberApp
 ShinyApp to visualize results for the MB G34 oncogene aberrations analysis

-It is launched online from any web-browswer under the following [web-address](https://kokonech.shinyapps.io/mbOncoAberrations/).
+It is launched online from any web-browser under the following [address](https://kokonech.shinyapps.io/mbOncoAberrations/).

 Documentation is provided in the corresponding page.